Guitar-Sound-Processing/GSP/gsp_daisy/Effects.md

 ## Parameter range

 Each parameter *p*<sub>*n*</sub> of any effect has its own maximum and minimum allowable values.
 Sending a command with no parameters, like ```ovd```, produces a printout of the current effect parameters as well as the maximum and minimum allowable values.
-Any parameter above the maximum or below the minimum allowable values will be internally clipped respectively to maximum or minimum.
+Any parameter above the maximum or below the minimum will be internally clipped respectively to maximum or minimum.

 ## Configuration Commands